-If you asked herbalists, nutritionists, or health food fanatics to tell you about an herb all Americans should take, you'd likely get an earful about ashwagandha's benefits.
-This has become a go-to remedy for people who use supplements to enhance health and wellness.
-And there are many of us who do rely on herbs.
+If you asked herbalists, nutritionists, or health-food fanatics to tell you about an herb every American should take, you'd likely get an earful about the benefits of ashwagandha.
+This herb has become a go-to remedy for people who use supplements to enhance health and wellness (and there are a lot of us).

-In a study in the journal Evidence-Based Complementary and Alternative Medicine, an estimated 40.6 million American adults used herbs and supplements in 2012.
-This is a huge market, and not surprisingly, there has been a huge flurry of manufacturing activity to help meet that need.
+According to a study published in Evidence-Based Complementary and Alternative Medicine, an estimated 40.6 million American adults used herbs and supplements in 2012.
+This is a huge market, and not surprisingly, there has been an upsurge in manufacturing activity to help meet that need.

 At the moment, consumers have literally thousands of different herbal supplements to choose from.
 We believe ashwagandha's benefits set this particular herb apart from the crowd.

-In this ashwagandha guide, we'll outline what the herb is designed to address, how it works, how to use it, and how to know if it's working.
+In this guide to ashwagandha, we'll outline what health benefits this versatile herb boasts, where it originated, how to use it according to your needs, and how to know if it's working for you.

-Spotting ashwagandha in the wild might be tough to do.
+Spotting ashwagandha in the wild is no easy feat.
 It grows as a plump shrub, with yellow flowers and oval leaves.
 Those leaves ripen into bright-red berries that are about the size of a raspberry.
 It looks like any other plant you might see growing in the wild.

-Ashwagandha also known as Withania somnifera is in the nightshade family, so it's a distant cousin of the tomato.
+Ashwagandha, also known as Withania somnifera, is in the nightshade family, making it a distant cousin of the tomato.
 But unlike tomatoes, this isn't a plant that grows everywhere.
-It prefers mild climates, and while it can grow in the United States, it's more common in Africa and the Middle East.
+It thrives in mild climates and while it can grow in the United States, it's more common in Africa and the Middle East.

 Most ashwagandha supplements are distilled from the root of the plant, and it's this root that gives the plant its name.
-The root, when pulled and sniffed, has a distant scent of a horse.
-The name, when translated, means "smell of horse."
+The scent of the root, when pulled and sniffed, is likened to the scent of a horse.
+This explains the name ashwagandha which, when translated, means "smell of horse."

-Ashwagandha has been used in traditional medicine for decades, or even longer.
+Ashwagandha has been used in traditional medicine for centuries.
 It's been baked, chewed, crushed, applied as a poultice, and dabbed on as a tincture.
 For many people who used it, the proof of its power was in the results.
 If they felt better, they gave credit to the herb.
-Now, modern science is meeting up with ancient practice.
-We're learning just how helpful this herb can be.
+Now, modern science is catching up to this ancient practice.
+We're learning just how beneficial this herb can be.

 Ashwagandha has many benefits but is most commonly known for its ability to help people recover from the dangerous health issues sparked by stress.
 That makes this herb a perfect companion for modern life.

-The American Psychological Association performed their annual "Stress in America" poll in 2017 and found that people with stress blamed the feeling on:
+The American Psychological Association conducted their annual "Stress in America" poll in 2017 and found that people with stress blamed the feeling on:

 This is a very long list, and it contains many elements that average people simply have no control over.
-Regular Americans don't have the power to reverse the course of the economy overnight, and they may not be able to improve trust in government with the stroke of a pen.
+Regular Americans don't have the power to reverse the course of the economy overnight, and they may not be able to improve trust in the government with the stroke of a pen.
 These are thorny issues that can take a long time to resolve.
 In the meantime, however, they put a great deal of stress on the individuals they touch.

-When we are stressed, cortisol levels rise in our bodies, shutting down our immune systems and sparking inflammation.
-That can leave us feeling sick and raw, and it can impede our ability to communicate, connect, and heal.
+When we’re stressed, cortisol levels rise in our bodies, interfering with our immune systems and sparking inflammation.
+That can leave us feeling sick and vulnerable, and it can impede our ability to communicate, connect, and heal.

-While lifestyle changes can help to support us during times of stress, supplements can help to support the body's own healing process.
-That supplement boost can help the body to do vital work, so the terrible impact of stress is softened.
+While lifestyle changes can help us support ourselves during times of stress, supplements can help support the body's internal healing processes.
+That supplement boost can help the body to do vital restorative work, which helps soften the heavy burden of stress.